A valued WeSpire customer made a special request recently.

 1. You know best your colleagues’ appetite for climate-science/big picture vs. individual impacts, cool products, and daily actions that contribute to a positive impact.
 We prefer a balance.
 Smart first step: ask the group to complete a quick assessment survey, and see where everyone comes out.

 2. With that, you can also poll the group to find out how they first became interested in the Green Ambassador group.
 Encourage them to share the story of their own original interest in sustainability.

 3. With permission, or anonymously, share the most interesting stories in a post for the group.
 There will be interesting stories, we promise.
 They may also be painful or slightly embarrassing, so please remember to be sensitive and respectful.

 4. Are people willing to relate their stories on a monthly Green Team meeting, in-person, call or webinar?
 Even better.
 Gently encourage quieter members to talk about their “green journey.”
 As individuals get to know one another, they’ll want to collaborate more.

 5. Find out if people have a favorite art installation, data visualization, designer, book, film, building, lipstick, running shoe, or cartoon relating to the environment.
 Share these.
 (See 14, ahead.)

 7. Dive into the most popular blogs relating to sustainability.
 Offer your favorites and ask others for theirs.
 You’ll all get fresh ideas and data.
-Don’t know where to begin?
+Do not know where to begin?
 Maybe start here or here.
 (Then look at 18, below.)
 If your group has an appetite for news, some of you can choose a topic, lead a conversation, and create action items for the group.